Where to next, for Australians with deafness or impaired hearing, relying on the CapTel phone and the captioning service?

 The end of captioning phones in Australia

 From 1 February 2020, Captel phones will no longer be supported.
-This has left customers furious.
-Many rely on the captioning phone service to communicate with the outside world including their doctors, pharmacists, family, friends and care-givers.
+Many relied on the captioning phone service to communicate with the outside world including their doctors, pharmacists, family, friends and care-givers.

 Review how CapTel and captioning work today